 Work towards the proposed Network is a part of RDI’s Memorandum of Understanding with the WHO.

 RDI has shared a Population Needs Assessment Study (2021), Concept Model (2021) and Operational Framework for the proposed Global Network with the WHO.

-Patient-led project management and engagement of all stakeholder groups are at the heart of the CGN4RD.
+Patient-led project management and engagement of all stakeholder groups are at the heart of the GNRD.

-The CGN Panel of Experts brings together over 250 clinicians and patient advocates to help validate project findings and provide input towards the development of the pilot phase of the Global Network.
+The Global Network Panel of Experts brings together over 250 clinicians, administrators, researchers, administrators and patient advocates to help validate project findings and provide input towards the development of the pilot phase of the Global Network.

 Over 60 patient representatives participated in regular focus group meetings that fed into the Population Needs Assessment Study.